Massive Proposed Limestone Mine Threatening Local Community in Williamsburg County

 On June 20, 2018, DHEC released draft permits for the proposed mining project (read more here).
 We attended the public hearing on July 26, speaking to the significant risks posed by this massive mining and processing operation.
 We also continued to work with our conservation partners to empower the local community, which has mobilized in opposition of this destructive project that threatens their quality of life and environment.

-Finally, after a year of calling on state and federal agencies to comply with environmental laws and conduct a thorough and exhaustive review of all impacts associated with a proposed limestone mining and processing facility, on September 17, 2018 we filed official notice to the Corps of our intent to sue for violations of the Endangered Species Act and Clean Water Act if those violations are not corrected.
+On September 17, 2018—after a year of calling on state and federal agencies to comply with environmental laws and conduct a thorough and exhaustive review of all impacts associated with a proposed limestone mining and processing facility—we filed official notice to the Corps of our intent to sue for violations of the Endangered Species Act and Clean Water Act if those violations are not corrected.
 You can read here the full letter and find below more background information.

 Download available 60-day Notice_Press Release